 By Andy Shaw Better Government Associationfirstname.lastname@example.org December 11, 2012 9:04PM

-Andy Shaw, executive director of the Better Government Association
+Andy Shaw is president and chief executive officer of the Better Government Association.

 Updated: January 13, 2013 11:11AM

 If Big Bird and “Sesame Street” are important enough for a presidential debate, their muse is certainly worth poaching for today’s column, which is being brought to you initially by the letters M and B.

 First the M. As in Mike Madigan.
 Map.
 Money.
 Message.
 Majority.
 And, yes, Mess.

 House Speaker Madigan (D-Chicago) picked up seven new seats on Election Day and begins the next session of the General Assembly in January with a veto-proof Majority.